-Ledu district, also known as “Drotsang County”, is a municipal district under Haidong City, Qinghai Province.
-It is the seat of Haidong City, the downtown area of Haidong.
-Ledu District is located in the eastern part of Qinghai Province.
+Ledu district, also known as “Drotsang County“, is a municipal district under Haidong City, Qinghai Province.
+It is seat and downtown area of Haidong City.
+Ledu District is located in eastern part of Qinghai Province.

 Local climate Inland semi-arid climate

 Most popular sites